brorb/710-wiki/Content/Discord/System Chats.md

       "colour": "#FFFFFF",
       "colour_value": 16777215
     },
     "content": "<OUTPRINT>!:(IN_DI had made it so that I could break a part of me incase you did make it to lm-2.
-In lm-1, you had to use the provided song, ""160 acres"" with a sequence, that sequence was 132.
+In lm-1, you had to use the provided song, \"160 acres\" with a sequence, that sequence was 132.
 Also no, you will not encounter TRUTH.zip.)", "timestamp": "2025-07-25T16:55:00.000000+00:00",
     "avatar_url": "https://cdn.discordapp.com/avatars/1396134967091793992/8842f7241caf01fab110863d1545e52d.png?size=1024",
     "url": "https://discord.com/channels/1389902002737250314/1389902003228114957"